Model-Based Transfer Learning for Contextual Reinforcement Learning: Model-Based Transfer Learning (MBTL)

-\textbf{Impact of search space elimination.} In this section, we demonstrate that strategic reduction of the possible sets, guided by insights from previous task selections or source task training performance, leads to significantly tighter regret bounds than Theorem~\ref{theorem:regret-delta-beta-log}. \jhhedit{By focusing on the most promising regions of the task space, our approach enhances learning efficiency and maximizes the model's performance and applicability.} Given the generalization gap observed in Figure~\ref{fig:gen-gap-empiric}, \jhhedit{we observe that performance loss decreases as the context similarity increases.} We model the degradation from the source task using a simple linear function in Assumption~\ref{assume:linear-generalization}.
+\textbf{Impact of search space elimination.} In this section, we demonstrate that strategic reduction of the possible sets, guided by insights from previous task selections or source task training performance, leads to significantly tighter regret bounds than Theorem~\ref{theorem:regret-delta-beta-log}. \jhedit{By focusing on the most promising regions of the task space, our approach enhances learning efficiency and maximizes the \jhedit{policy}'s performance and applicability.} Given the generalization gap observed in Figure~\ref{fig:gen-gap-empiric}, \jhedit{we observe that performance loss decreases as the context similarity increases.} We model the degradation from the source task using a linear function in Assumption~\ref{assume:linear-generalization}.
 Training on the source task can solve a significant portion of the remaining tasks.
-Our method progressively eliminates partitions of the task space at a certain rate with each iteration. \jhhedit{If the source task selected in the previous steps could solve the remaining target task sufficiently}, we can eliminate the search space at a desirable rate.
-Consequently, at each step, we effectively reduce the search space.
+Our method progressively eliminates partitions of the task space at a certain rate with each iteration. \jhedit{If the source task selected in the previous steps could solve the remaining target task sufficiently}, we can eliminate the search space at a desirable rate. \jhedit{Formally, we can define the search space at $k$-th iteration as follows:} \begin{definition}[\jhedit{Search space}] We \jhedit{define the search space} $X_k$ \jhedit{at iteration $k$} as a subset of $X$, with each element $x'\in X_k$, such that $J(\jhedit{\pi_{1:k-1},x'}) \leq \hat{J}(\pi_{x_k},x')\jhedit{-}\Delta \hat{J}(\jhedit{\pi_{x_k},x'})$. \end{definition}

-Given the generalization gap observed in Figure~\ref{fig:gen-gap-empiric}, we model the degradation from the source task using a simple linear function in Assumption~\ref{assume:linear-generalization}.
+Given the generalization gap observed in Figure~\ref{fig:gen-gap-empiric}, we model the degradation from the source task using a linear function in Assumption~\ref{assume:linear-generalization}.
 While the figure might not strictly appear linear, the linear approximation simplifies analysis and is supported by empirical observations.
 Training on the source task can solve a significant portion of the remaining tasks.
 Our method progressively eliminates partitions of the task space at a certain rate with each iteration.
 If the source task selection in the previous step sufficiently addresses the remaining target tasks, we can reduce the search space at a desirable rate.
 Consequently, at each step, we effectively focus on a reduced search space.